superfletch42/Second_Website-Slay_the_spire/planning_template.md

 Before you start coding, have you:

-- [ ] Clearly defined your website's purpose and audience
+- [ Yes ] Clearly defined your website's purpose and audience
-- [ ] Planned all 5+ pages with specific content for each
+- [ Yes ] Planned all 5+ pages with specific content for each
-- [ ] Created a site map showing page relationships
+- [ No ] Created a site map showing page relationships
-- [ ] Designed your navigation structure
+- [ Yes ] Designed your navigation structure
-- [ ] Chosen a color scheme with rationale
+- [ Yes ] Chosen a color scheme with rationale
-- [ ] Selected appropriate fonts
+- [ Yes  ] Selected appropriate fonts
-- [ ] Explained how you'll apply all four design principles
+- [ Yes  ] Explained how you'll apply all four design principles
-- [ ] Created wireframes for at least 2 pages
+- [ Yes  ] Created wireframes for at least 2 pages
-- [ ] Planned where required HTML elements will be used
+- [ Yes ] Planned where required HTML elements will be used
-- [ ] Planned your CSS approach
+- [ Yes ] Planned your CSS approach
 - [ ] **Planned where you'll use CSS Flexbox**
 - [ ] **Planned where you'll use CSS Grid**
-- [ ] Identified content needs and sources
+- [ Yes ] Identified content needs and sources
-- [ ] Created a build schedule
+- [ No ] Created a build schedule
-- [ ] Identified potential challenges with solutions
+- [ Yes ] Identified potential challenges with solutions
-- [ ] Listed all tools you'll use
+- [ Yes ] Listed all tools you'll use
-- [ ] Researched HTML and CSS evolution
+- [ Yes ] Researched HTML and CSS evolution
-- [ ] Explained importance of web standards
+- [ Yes ] Explained importance of web standards

 ---